austinonrails/aor_meetings_blog/sponsor.md

 permalink: /sponsor/
 ---

-Want to sponser one of our meetings?
+Want to sponsor one of our meetings?
 Reach out on [Twitter](https://twitter.com/austinonrails)!

 ## Details